 Learn about the Carnegie Mellon University Libraries Artists' Books Collection, find key reference works on artists books, a list of special journal issues on artists' books and links to book arts centers, libraries and organizations.

-There is a plethora of information openly accessible on the web about artists books, with many images and visual archives such as Artists' Books Online: An online repository of facsimiles, metadata and criticism.
+There is a plethora of information openly accessible on the web about artists books, with many images and visual archives cited in this guide.

 Art and Drama Librarian

 Art Research Guide

 Drama Research Guide

 The Artists' Books Collection is housed in the Arts Library and the Fine and Rare Book Room at Hunt Library and now in its third decade of development, currently containing over 1,000 works.
 The collection has evolved into a viable tool for teaching, research and exhibitions as a component to the curriculums of The College of Fine Arts, BXA and to others across disciplines on campus, locally, regionally and nationally who are drawn to the diversity of ideas, themes and formats characterized by the collection.